akshmakov/gantera/_world/gantera.md

 # The Dominion of Garwind
 Type | Name | Description
 --- | --- | ---
-Race | 85% human, 10% orc, 5% other | Orcs are slaves
-Ruler | Grand Empress Silvara Tempest | At the age of 16, her crushing blow to the Red Rogues earned her the right to the throne over her older brother - Waynard the Swift
+Race | 85% human, 10% orc, 5% other | Orcs are slaves, the weak and disobedient are severely punished Ruler | Grand Empress Silvara Tempest | At the age of 16, her crushing blow to the Red Rogues earned her the right to the throne over her older brother - Waynard the Swift
 Government | Service Monarchy / Military Rule | Militaristic Holy Empire of Humans Banner | Flying Dragon | White on Blue